Home > Winter

 Our Testing Process

-While testing our boots we consider overall fit, stiffness level, durability, comfort, support, the outsole grip, warmth, insulation, odor resistance, heel loop, tread, and the lace design.
-We also take into consideration the most popular, highly rated, and legacy products across a range of price points, performance, and style.
+While testing our boots, we consider overall fit, stiffness level, durability, comfort, support, outsole grip, warmth, insulation, odor resistance, heel loop, tread, and lace design.
+We also consider the most popular, highly rated, and legacy products across a range of price points, performance, and style.

-Otherwise, we’re confident this list is composed of the best snowboard boots on the market to serve a range of athletes, goals, and budgets.
+Otherwise, we’re confident this list includes the best snowboard boots on the market for a range of athletes, goals, and budgets.

 best snowboard boots

-One benefit of the BOA system is you can quickly release the tension on ride breaks like at Crested Butte Mountain Resort; (photo/Eric Phillips)
+One benefit of the BOA system is you can quickly release the tension on ride breaks, like this break at Crested Butte Mountain Resort; (photo/Eric Phillips)

 Buyer’s Guide: How to Choose the Best Snowboard Boots